ttoppanda/python-vue-market/README.md

 - For fetching the latest Stocks ZIP data, following issues and their resolutions were encountered:
     - The ZIP file URL does have a fixed URL format, where only the date changes.
     - But, making a fixed rule to name it could result in error if Stock Markets were closed at any particular day due to any reason.
-    - Hence a better way, which I used is to use a small crawler to get the fixed HTML class which contains the file URL, and fetch that file.
+    - Hence a better way, which I used is to use a small crawler to get the fixed XPath of element which contains the file URL, and fetch that file.
 - The ZIP file is not downloaded as file, but directly read into memory, parsed and its contents stored to Redis database, using a Hashed Set with Stock Name as Key and the Stock object as Value.
 This ensures better clean-up.
 - Four APIs have been constructed to fetch data:
     - API to fetch all the data